-- a) The Pre-Tenure Review Committee evaluation, the departmental recommendation, and the faculty materials will be sent by May 1 to the Dean of the School by the department chair.
-The Dean of the School will review all materials, develop a recommendation, and present all materials to the Provost/Vice President for Academic Affairs by May 30. - b) The Provost/Vice President for Academic Affairs will send written comments to the candidate by the end of the academic year (June 30). - c) When requested to do so, the faculty member will meet with the appropriate School Dean to review the comments and recommendations of the Provost and Vice President for Academic Affairs, and to incorporate suggestions into a Development Plan. - d) The Pre-Tenure Review Committee is not itself responsible for implementing the recommendations for individual faculty members.
-This responsibility falls on the faculty member, with the assistance of the Department Chairperson, the School Dean, and, if necessary the Provost/Vice President for Academic Affairs.
+- a.
+The Pre-Tenure Review Committee evaluation, the departmental evaluation, and the faculty materials will be shared by May 1 with the Dean of the School by the Department Chair.
+The Dean of the School will review all materials, develop a recommendation, and present all materials to the Provost & Vice President for Academic Affairs by May 30. - b.
+The Provost & Vice President for Academic Affairs will send a recommendation to the candidate by the end of the academic year (June 30). - c.
+When requested to do so, the faculty member will meet with the appropriate School Dean to review the comments and recommendations of the Provost and Vice President for Academic Affairs, and to incorporate suggestions into a Development Plan. - d.
+The Pre-Tenure Review Committee is not itself responsible for implementing the recommendations for individual faculty members.
+This responsibility falls on the faculty member, with the assistance of the Department Chairperson, the School Dean, and, if necessary the Provost & Vice President for Academic Affairs.